-Revenue to repay the project developers may come from a variety of sources, including regular stormwater or general fund budget allocations coupled with federal or state grant contributions, parks/open-space or transit funding.
-In addition, it may be possible to leverage repayment capital based on the avoided costs of localized flood response or damage, reduced operations & maintenance costs for existing stormwater infrastructure and budgets set aside for other flood control or water quality projects.
+Revenue to repay the project developers may come from a variety of sources, including regular stormwater or general fund budget allocations together with statutory grants.
+In addition, it may be possible to leverage repayment capital based on the avoided costs of localized flood response or damage, reduced operations and maintenance costs for existing stormwater infrastructure and budgets set aside for other flood control or water quality projects.
 In this case, it would no longer be necessary for private property owners to provide this public benefit and the municipality could offer a credit against property taxes or a small annual availability fee.